mr-twady/simple-payment-gateway/README.md

     GATEWAY_B_URL=http://payment.gateway-b.com
     TIMEOUT=

-2. **Once that is done, if you intend to use Docker to run this application, just run.**
+2. **Initialize Go Modules If you haven't already:**
     ```
+    go mod init dunsin-olubobokun/simple-payment-gateway #from your root directory

+3. **Once that is done, if you intend to use Docker to run this application, just run the following commands.**
+    ```
     docker-compose build --no-cache
     docker-compose up
     ```
-    - **If this was well setup, you should be able to hit http://localhost:8080/health**
+    - **If all was well setup, you should be able to hit http://localhost:8080/health**

-3. **If you want to run this application manually, update line 16 in internal/config/config.go as follows**
+4. **If you want to run this application manually, update line 16 in internal/config/config.go as follows**
     ```internal/config/config.go
     viper.SetConfigFile(".env") // update from
     viper.SetConfigFile("../.env") // update to

-4. **Initialize Go Modules If you haven't already, initialize your Go modules:**
-    ```
-    cd main # cd into main directory go mod init dunsin-olubobokun/simple-payment-gateway

 5. **Install Dependencies Use the following command to install the necessary dependencies:**
     ```
-    go get
+    go get # cd into main if doesnt work from root dir

 7. **On application start up, I added a simple migration to set up the Database and run any necessary migrations.
 Ensure your database connection details in .env are correct.**

 8. **Run the Application Start the server using:**
     ```
-    go run cmd/main.go
+    go run main/main.go # if you are in root dir and run go run main.go # if you are in main dir

 9. **For API reference, kindly refer to your /docs of your base server URL.
 A list of API Endpoints and details are explained there**
     ```